glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

 end
 ```

-This creates a custom fact called `windows_edition_custom` which just outputs a value of test value.
+This creates a custom fact called `windows_edition_custom` which has a value of `testvalue`.
 Running facter on my laptop we see:

 ``` powershell
 > puppet facts